 (iii) a body covered by any of the above subparagraphs;

-“thing” includes a substance, and a thing in electronic or magnetic form.
+thing includes a substance, and a thing in electronic or magnetic form.

 (2) If this Act requires or permits the Ministerial Council to do a thing, the Ministerial Council must do the thing in accordance with any requirements specified in the Gene Technology Agreement.